amer2040/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory for show path name of current directory 1-listit for list content in current directory 2-bring_me_home for change directory to home directory
+0-current_working_directory for show path name of current directory 1-listit for list content in current directory 2-bring_me_home for change directory to home directory 3-listfiles for Display current directory contents in a long format